lucky-world29/java-basic-to-advance/Java_note.md

 Ans-> java is called Technology because it provides many Predefined for Simplifying java projects development.

 14)Why the name OAK renamed to JAVA ?
-Ans-> They were unabled to register this progtamming languagewith name OAK ,because already some other products is registred with the same name ,So they renamed to java.
+Ans-> They were unable to register this programming language with name OAK ,because already some other products is registered. with the same name ,So they renamed to java.

 15)Who invented Java Programming?